-You become fully liable for your tuition fees from the start date of your Course, as detailed in your Offer Letter.
-If you are self-funded, you must pay at least one third of your annual tuition fee before you may be permitted to register.
+You become fully liable for your tuition fees from the start date of your Course (as detailed in your Offer Letter) and once you have registered as a student.
+If you are self-funded, you must pay part of or all of your annual tuition fee before you may be permitted to register.
+For home fee-paying students, this is one third of your annual tuition fee, and for international fee-paying students, this is half of the annual tuition fee, calculated after the tuition fee deposit paid.
 If you are studying for one-term only, you must pay your entire fee for the period of study in advance.
-If you have a sponsor or loan provider who is supporting your tuition fees and they fail to pay the agreed funding when due or (in the case of the Student Loans Company) make an assessment of your fee status that differs from ours, you will still be liable to pay the full amount.
-If you subsequently decide to leave the Course, you remain liable for your tuition fees (or a portion of them), as stated in the Tuition Fees: Payment and Liability Policy.

-Our Tuition Fees: Payment and Liability Policy has been sent to you via email and is available on your myEssex applicant portal.
+If a sponsor or loan provider is supporting your tuition fees and they fail to pay the agreed funding when due or (in the case of the Student Loans Company) they make an assessment of your fee status that differs from ours, you will be personally liable for paying any outstanding amount.
+If you subsequently decide to leave the Course, you remain liable for your tuition fees: Payment and Liability Policy has been sent to you via email and is available on your myEssex applicant portal.
 We recommend that you read this before accepting an offer and before making a payment.
 Please pay particular attention to the circumstances where refunds can be provided.
 Your rights to request a refund within fourteen days of payment, as described in section 3.6 are not affected.